-Lending to small and medium businesses is a strategic focus for Unibank.
+Lending to small and medium businesses is under the strategic focus of Unibank.

 The success of Unibank's strategy in the SME sector lies in its ability to structure bespoke products for individual businesses, ensuring their competitiveness and providing its SME customers with the highest quality of service and up-to-date technology.
-As of 31 December 2014, the share of SME loans in the Bank's total business loan portfolio was 69%.
+As of 31 December 2015, the share of SME loans in the Bank's total business loan portfolio was 51%.